Biometric Performance as a Function of Gallery Size: Introduction

-In the second section of the manuscript. we present a method for creating synthetic data sets with a number of properties that are helpful for studying biometric performance.
+In the second section of the manuscript, we present a method for creating synthetic data sets with a number of properties that are helpful for studying biometric performance.
 Because the data are synthetic, we are able to control the degree of temporal persistence of the features while also ensuring that features are approximately independent of each other and thus provide unique pieces of information for biometric verification.
-(The concept of "temporal persistence" and the method for its measurement are covered in~\cite{RN1513}.
-In other contexts, this measure is used to assess the inter-rater reliability of a feature.)
+(The concept of "temporal persistence" and the method for its measurement are covered in~\cite{PlosOne}).
+(In other contexts, this measure is used to assess the inter-rater reliability of a feature.)
 We think that having unique pieces of information will allow us to address several theoretical notions relevant to biometric analysis in this and subsequent studies.
-Also in the second section, we present our methods for biometric assessment.
-In the third section we present Experiment 1, a study designed to determine the number of features required to get essentially perfect performance (EER <= 0.0001).
-In the fourth section (Experiment 2), we evaluate the EERs as a function of number of features and temporal persistence of the features.
-In the fifth section (Experiment 3), we use real data to achieve the same goal as section four.
-Our discussion is then presented.
+Also in the second section, we present our methods for biometric performance assessment of the synthetic data.
+In the third section we describe the MORPH-II face recognition data set and our face recognition analyses, including biometric performance assessment.
+In the fourth section, we discuss our results for Rank-1 IR.
+In the fifth section we describe our results for ROC-based metrics.
+We end with a discussion (section 6).